lucasko-tw/install/SRE.md

  2. Developers had to dedicate at least 5% of their work time to performing Ops responsibilities (answering on-call requests, dealing with tickets, monitoring service

+### Concept
+Service Level: Indicators (SLIs) are one or more quantifiable reliability measures of the software solution from the perspective of your customers.
+In a web solution, good examples would be the HTTP status codes (2xx, 5xx, etc) and the overall end-to-end latency.

+Service Level: Objectives (SLOs) are one or more targets for a specific SLI over a fixed period of time.
+In a web solution, that could be aiming for a maximum of 1% HTTP 5xx (server error) per month or achieving a under 200ms latency in every http request per day.

+Reliability: is a value that can be obtained by simply dividing the number of successful actions (how many times it worked well) by the total number of actions.

+Error budget: refers to the amount of unreliability that the stakeholders are willing to tolerate.
+In essence, it can be obtained by subtracting the reliability value from 100%.

 ### Technical benefits of DevOps + Case Study